nicoladilillo/Embedded-Linux-Assignment/README.md

 This README file contains information on the contents of the assignment layer for Operating systems for embedded systems.

+This layer has been develeped on Raspberry Pi.

 Please see the corresponding sections below for details.